 17. Implementing live chat in your business leads to a 40% increase in conversion rates and a 48% hike in revenue per chat hour.

 The existence of live customer chat clearly makes a difference as data show a significant increase in conversions and revenue as a direct result of having this feature incorporated in your online business.
-Live chat statistics and other related research indicate that businesses can boost their conversion rate by as much as 40% if they implement this feature.
+Live chat statistics indicate that businesses can boost their conversion rate by as much as 40% if they implement this feature.
 And it doesn’t end there; companies reported a staggering 48% increase in revenue per chat hour as yet another consequence of live chat.
-Think about what that could mean for you.

 (Reve Chat)